aaronlws95/pylox/README.md

 # PyLox
-A tree-walk interpreter for the Lox language as defined in [Crafting Interpreters](https://craftinginterpreters.com/) written by [Bob Nystrom](https://github.com/munificent).
+A tree-walk interpreter for the Lox language as defined in Part II of [Crafting Interpreters](https://craftinginterpreters.com/) written by [Bob Nystrom](https://github.com/munificent).

 Lox is an object-oriented, dynamically-typed programming language following C-style syntax.